 Please check rates and details directly with the companies in question if you need more recent info.

-The Kapucínská krypta (Capuchin Crypt) was open for the public for a long time, actually it is part of a church.
-However, it is visited in combination with an permanent exhibition close to chapel.
-The special feature of the crypt was the climate, which caused the bodies of the dead to mumify.
+The Kapucínská krypta (Capuchin Crypt) was open for the public for a long time, since the end of the 19th century visitors came to see the crypt.
+The special feature of the crypt was the climate, which caused the bodies of the dead to mummify.
 This is mainly a result of the effective ventilation system, the architect created for this vault.
 Mainly used by the monks for their own dead, it finally became popular among the local high society to be buried here.
-Finally the room was full and no more people were buried here.
+The monks called them benefactors, obviously they made generous donations to be buried here.
+Over 150 Capuchin and around 50 benefactors are buried here, but in quite different ways.
+The Capuchin brothers were buried in their religious clothing and directly on the bare ground.
+The benefactors were buried in wooden coffins decorated with an oil painting.
+The celebrities got a special treatment, like the glass coffin of Trenck.
+Finally, the crypt was full and no more people were buried here.

 Franz Freiherr von der Trenck (*01-JAN-1711 Reggio Calabria, Italy, ✝14-OCT-1749 Brno) was a legendary commander of the Pandur regiment and is considered to be the father of military music.
 The Czech version of his name is František baron Trenck.
 His military career was pretty stormy, a series of ups and downs, he was a good fighter, but also eccentric and brutal.
 He entered the Hungarian 8th Infantry Regiment of Count Nikolaus Pálffy in 1729, achieved the rank of first lieutenant, but resigned in disgrace three years later as a result of his dissolute life and his pronounced belligerence.
 He married the daughter of Field Marshal von Tillier, and they settled on the Brestovac estate in Slavonia, which her father had bought.